Race Condition Running

 If you already run with RCR, think of it as an extra-special weekend run.
 If you don't, think of the Light Rail Relay as a chance to meet a bunch of new friends.
 Running from station to station also helps you appreciate how the Link ties together different parts of the city.
 Check out the photos from last year if you still need convincing.

+Who can participate?
 Anyone in the CSE community.
+How far do I need to run?

 You can choose how far, and we'll be able to accommodate any distance between .5 miles and 28 miles.